Abrosss/Expandable/DesignPatterns.md

 - View doesn't contain any business logic, it only contains logic to directly manipulate views.
 </br>
 MVVM is a powerful pattern to make an application scalable, easily testable and understandable

+# Concurrency design patterns
+concurrency patterns are those types of design patterns that deal with the multi-threaded programming paradigm. </br>
+Concurrency design patterns are a set of reusable solutions and best practices used in software development to manage and address challenges related to concurrent and parallel programming.
+Concurrency involves the execution of multiple tasks or processes simultaneously, while parallelism involves the actual execution of those tasks on multiple processors or cores. </br>